 Nandina is so usable and so popular it is carried by many nurseries.
 In the coldest sections or regions with harsh winters, it is partly deciduous even in sheltered spots.

-Nandina will live if the temperature drops to 10° but will probably become defoliated.
-Although nandinas are frost and drought tolerant, a spring drought at the time the blooms are dropping and the small fruit are being set may cause you to miss the year’s crop of berries.
+Nandina will live if the temperature drops to 10° degrees Fahrenheit but will probably become defoliated.
+Although nandinas are frost and drought tolerant, a spring drought at the time the blooms are dropping and the small fruit are being set may cause you to miss the year’s crop of bright red berries.

 The tiny green fruits are inclined to dry and drop off when there is insufficient moisture.
 So remember to water at blooming time if the weather is dry and you will almost always be rewarded with an ample supply of berries.

 As a potted plant the delightful pattern of its stems and foliage can be shown to advantage.
-In this case use the dwarf heavenly bamboo Nandina domestica form known as “pygmaea”, which is carried by some nurseries.
+In this case use the dwarf Nandina varieties form known as “pygmaea”, which is carried by some nurseries.

 Nandina Solves Problems at Home

-In its native Japan and China, where it is called the sacred bamboo or true bamboo, heavenly bamboo is often planted beside the entrance.
+In its native Japan and China, where it is called the sacred bamboo bush or true bamboo, Nandina domestica is often planted beside the entrance.
 If domestic trouble arises within the home, the matter is fully explained to the door-side shrub and the situation irons itself out.
 Hence the botanical name, Nandina domestica.

-Propagation of Nandina domestica heavenly bamboo is very easy.
-The quickest method is by transplanting the runners or shoots which come up a foot or so from an established plant.
+Propagation of Nandina bushes heavenly bamboo is very easy.
+The quickest method is by transplanting nandina runners or shoots which come up a foot or so from an established plant.
 Do it in the fall.